ginkgobioworks/gen/examples/externally_edited_files/geneious_engineering.md

 This shows a simple back-and-forth editing example using Geneious.
 Here, sequences are managed in Geneious and exported as GenBank files to facilitate analyses.

 The task at hand is: "change the selection marker of the Bacterial Artificial Chromosome (BAC) pBeloBAC11 ([file](./pBeloBAC11.gb) provided by NEB) from chloramphenicol resistance to kanamycin resistance."
-We will use the kanamycin resistance marker from the Tn5 transposon (GenBank: U00004.1), which we can download from NCBI:
+We will use the kanamycin resistance marker from the Tn5 transposon (GenBank: U00004.1).
+First, we download our assets:

 ```console
 wget "https://github.com/ginkgobioworks/gen/blob/7814933b99515fc2c7749b7df3014cf438a4ddf9/examples/externally_edited_files/pBeloBAC11.gb?raw=true" -O pBeloBAC11.gb